"Trumpets and violins I can hear in the distance. I think theyre calling our names."

 One night, while Jimmy was playing with Curtis Knight at The Cheetah Club, he was seen by the English model Linda Keith who was in New York waiting for her boyfriend Keith Richards who was due to arrive in the city with the Rolling Stones a few weeks later.
 She befreinded Jimi and sort of took him under her wing (even lending him one of Richard's Strats!).

 Eventually, by mid 1966, urged by Linda and folk singer Richie Havens, Jimmy finally had the confidence to break away from Knight and try his luck in central New York.
-By this time he had dropped his stage name of Maurice James and now, as Jimi James, he hung around New York's Greenwich Village and after a spell of busking on street corners, he auditioned for the house band at the tiny Café Wha?
+By this time he had dropped his stage name of Maurice James and now, as Jimmy James (or Jimi James?), he hung around New York's Greenwich Village and after a spell of busking on street corners, he auditioned for the house band at the tiny Café Wha? club.
 He got the job and soon re-shaped the band which became The Blue Flame*(1) (they also called themselves The Rainflowers).
 In the group was a very young Randy California (later of the superb Spirit)*(2).
-In the band's repertoire were "Hey Joe", Like A Rolling Stone", "Wild Thing", "Killing Floor", "Shotgun" (the Junior Walker And The Allstars hit), "Mr. Bad Luck" (an early "Look Over Yonder") aswell as embryonic versions of "Third Stone From The Sun" and "Foxy Lady"!
+In the band's repertoire were "Hey Joe", Like A Rolling Stone", "Wild Thing", "Killing Floor", "Shotgun" (the Junior Walker And The Allstars hit), The Beatles' "Rain", "Mr. Bad Luck" (an early "Look Over Yonder") aswell as embryonic versions of "Third Stone From The Sun" and "Foxy Lady"!
 The late Randy California claimed to have a live recording of the group but it has never surfaced unfortunately.

 John Hammond Jnr.